davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 ### ElastiCache Solution Architectures

 - DB cache
-  1. Application attempts to read data from the cache, a cache hit will reutrn the data.
+  1. Application attempts to read data from the cache, a cache-hit will reutrn the data.
-  2. A cache miss, will load the data from the database back to the application.
+  2. A cache-miss, will load the data from the database back to the application.
   3. The application will write the data to the cache for future requests to use.
   4. An invalidation strategy is required, to keep data roughly in sync with the DB.
 - User Session store, to make application Stateless
-  1. User session is writen to cache by one instance of the application
+  1. User session is written to cache by one instance of the application
   2. Another instance of the application (e.g. on a different EC2 instance) for the User, loads state from the cache.
 So the user state is not tied to the instance.

 ### Redis vs MemCached